SNEWS2/sntools/README.md

 ### Interaction Channels
-Currently the four main interaction channels in water Cherenkov detectors are supported: inverse beta decay, elastic scattering on electrons and charged current interactions of nu_e and anti-nu_e on oxygen-16 nuclei.
+sntools supports the main interaction channels in water and liquid scintillator.

+For water Cherenkov detectors, like Hyper-Kamiokande, these are inverse beta decay, elastic scattering on electrons and charged-current interactions of nu_e and anti-nu_e on oxygen-16 nuclei.
+For liquid scintillator detectors, these are inverse beta decay, elastic scattering on electrons, charged-current interactions of nu_e and anti-nu_e on carbon-12 nuclei and neutral-current interactions on carbon-12 nuclei.
 For details, see the files in `interaction_channels/`.